haskellari/these/README.md

 <elliott> cmccann: unfortunately it is too perfect an abstraction to be useful.
 ```

-ChronicleT -- a.k.a.
+ChronicleT &mdash; a.k.a.
 These as a monad
 =====================================

 `These a` has an obvious `Monad` instance, provided here in monad transformer form.